-- Capex costs for alumina refining range from \$1300-2125/t (2020 AU\$) of annual alumina production for greenfield alumina refineries and NZAu uses \$1300/t of annual alumina production (AU\$ 2020) to reflect that we will instigate brownfield expansions of existing capacity rather than a single new build.
-Fixed operating costs are set 2% CapEx based on the maturity of Australian refineries.[20, 21] The cost of infrastructure to transport the alumina to the upgraded smelters for aluminium production is assumed to be equivalent to the existing export infrastructure. - Additional aluminium smelting capacity is required for the additional 11.3 Mtpa of aluminium that must be processed onshore in this Scenario.
+- Additional alumina refinery capacity is required for the additional 5 Mtpa of alumina that must be processed onshore in this Scenario.
+We assume existing facilities are expanded to meet this additional capacity so that by 2060 the National distribution of production remains the same.
+The upgrade of existing facilities occurs in line with the age of the existing facilities as per the schedule in Table 4 - Capex costs for alumina refining range from \$1300-2125/t (2020 AU\$) of annual alumina production for greenfield alumina refineries.
+We use \$1300/t of annual alumina production (AU\$ 2020) to reflect that we will instigate brownfield expansions of existing capacity rather than a single new build.
+Fixed operating costs are set as 2% of CapEx based on the maturity of Australian refineries.^[20, 21] The cost of infrastructure to transport the alumina to the upgraded smelters for aluminium production is assumed to be equivalent to the existing export infrastructure. - Additional aluminium smelting capacity is required for the additional 11.3 Mtpa of aluminium that must be processed onshore in this Scenario.
 We assume existing facilities are expanded to meet this additional capacity so that by 2060 the share of production remains the same.
-The upgrade of existing facilities occurs in line with the age of the existing facilities as per the schedule in Table 4 and Figure 7. - Capex costs for greenfield aluminium smelters range from to \$4200 \$5600 (AU\$ 2020) per tonne of aluminium production per year.[23]
-NZAu uses the lower range of \$4500 per tonne of aluminium production per year (AU\$ 2020) to reflect that we will instigate brownfield expansions of existing capacity rather than new greenfield projects at one of our export port regions.
+The upgrade of existing facilities occurs in line with the age of the existing facilities as per the schedule in Table 4 and Figure 6. - Capex costs for greenfield aluminium smelters range from to \$4200 \$5600 (AU\$ 2020) per tonne of aluminium production per year.^[23] NZAu uses the lower range of \$4500 per tonne of aluminium production per year (AU\$ 2020) to reflect that we will instigate brownfield expansions of existing capacity rather than new greenfield projects at one of our export port regions.
 The cost of the upgrade of export facilities is assumed to be included in the brownfield facility upgrade.
 Operating costs are set at 2% CapEx based on the maturity of Australian smelters. - We impose a +/-20% per hour ramping rate constraint on the electricity load of the aluminium smelters for load balancing purposes.

 Facility Location Nameplate Capacity (kta) Upgraded 2060 Capacity (kta)

-Alumina refineries 21020 25750
+Alumina refineries 21020 25,750

-Kwinana WA-south 1870 (9%) 2291
+Kwinana WA-south 1870 (9%) 2,291

-Pinjarra WA-south 4700 (22%) 5758
+Pinjarra WA-south 4700 (22%) 5,758

-Wagerup WA-south 2800 (13%) 3430
+Wagerup WA-south 2800 (13%) 3,430

-Worlsey WA-south 4600 (22%) 5635
+Worlsey WA-south 4600 (22%) 5,635

-Yarwun QLD-south 3100 (15%) 3798
+Yarwun QLD-south 3100 (15%) 3,798

-QAL QLD-south 3950 (19%) 4838
+QAL QLD-south 3950 (19%) 4,838

-Aluminium Smelters 1640 12875
+Aluminium Smelters 1640 12,875

-Boyne QLD-south 502 (31%) 3941
+Boyne QLD-south 502 (31%) 3,941

-Tomago NSW-central 590 (36%) 4631
+Tomago NSW-central 590 (36%) 4,631

-Portland VIC-west 358 (22%) 2810
+Portland VIC-west 358 (22%) 2,810

-Bell bay TAS 190 (12%) 1492
+Bell bay TAS 190 (12%) 1,492